turingschool/data_structures_and_algorithms/tries/README.md

 and querying words within a body of text.
 The name comes from the idea of "Re__trie__val" -- a Trie is well suited for rapid retrieval of a provided search string.
-Additionally, its organization as a tree structure allows it to efficiently all "children" of a given substring, making it ideally suited for predictive text applications.
+Additionally, its organization as a tree structure allows it to efficiently find all "children" of a given substring, making it ideally suited for predictive text applications.

 ### Visualizing a Trie